How to determine who are Key Management Personnel

 - full name of each KMP, and

-- position of the KMP, for example, Board member or Chief Executive Officer.
+- position of each KMP, for example, Board member or Chief Executive Officer.

 The total remuneration disclosed in accordance with the PGPA Rule should match the total remuneration disclosed in the notes to the financial statements.

-Where the composition of a company’s KMP changes from that disclosed in the previous reporting period, it is good practice to include a note to the KMP table to explain the variation.
+Where the composition of a company’s KMP changes from that disclosed in the previous reporting period, it is good practice to include a note to the KMP table in the annual report to explain the variation.